technout/cpu_throttle/README.md

 optional arguments:
   -h, --help              show this help message and exit --time TIME             Seconds to cooldown cpu before next check, default is 30 seconds.
-  --crit_temp CRIT_TEMP   Temp for cpu to trottle down (temperature in celcius degrees).
+  --crit_temp CRIT_TEMP   Temp for cpu to throttle down (temperature in celcius degrees).
                           Default is 64 degrees.
   --debug                 Output more information when set to True.

-Example: sudo cpu_trottle.py --crit_temp 45 --time 15 --debug
+Example: sudo cpu_throttle.py --crit_temp 45 --time 15 --debug

 This will keep cpu temp below 45 degrees celcius (most of the time) and let cpu cool down at a lower speed for 15 seconds, before checking again.
 Also it prints all debug messages to screen (and to logfile).